 Offshore Wind Turbines

 Offshore wind turbines are incredibly expensive given the technology and the investment to build them and bring the high power transmission lines via sub-sea.
-Assuming a typical offshore wind turbine with a 8 MW capacity, a 40% efficiency, and that the wind blew 24 hours a day, that turbine would produce a net equivalent of 45 barrels of oil per day.
+Assuming a typical offshore wind turbine with a 8 MW capacity, a 40% efficiency, and that the wind blew 24 hours a day, that turbine would produce a net equivalent of 113 barrels of oil per day.
+Note this assumes that the vendor’s stated turbine capacity includes the 40% efficiency – i.e., it is the NET capacity of the machine.
 Wind turbines do not have 100% availability factors.
 See conversion below and Figure 7 below.

-In 2014 offshore wind turbine cost have been estimated to be in the range of $2.8 million dollars per MW .
+In 2014, offshore wind turbine cost has been estimated to be in the range of $2.8 million dollars per MW .
 We can use this number as a rough example.
 For an 8 MW turbine, the installed costs would be $19 million dollars.
-Again, assuming 30% availability, the equivalent energy produced for that investment would be in the range of $780 per day.
+Again, assuming 30% availability, the equivalent energy produced for that investment would be in the range of $1970 per day.
 That investment would never payout unless the cost of the energy were to increase significantly.

 Figure 7.
 Offshore Wind Turbine Energy Parity Comparison – Production Per Day